wso2/docs-is/en/docs/apis/association-rest-api.md

        4. Add a `-k` header to the curl command and run the curl command on the terminal with a running instance of WSO2 IS.

-    #### Before trying out the embedded postman collection with the "Run in Postman" option, make sure the following conditions are satisfied.
+    **Before trying out the embedded postman collection with the "Run in Postman" option, make sure the following conditions are satisfied.**

-       1. A user named `john`, with the password `pass123`, exists in the tenant `carbon.super`.
+       1. Create a user named `john`, with the password `pass123` in the tenant `carbon.super`.
        2. The id value for the local user association `john` is used for some API calls, which is assumed as `UFJJTUFSWS9qb2hu`(This value is returned when a GET request is made to `/me/associations`(or `/{user-id}/association`) API, once the association between `john` and `admin` users are created with the POST request to the `/me/associations` API).
-       3. An IdP with the name `ExternalIdP`, exists in the tenant `carbon.super`.
+       3. Create an IdP with the name `ExternalIdP` in the tenant `carbon.super`.
-       4. A federated association with a user in the above IdP, exists for the `admin` user.
+       4. Create a federated association with a user in the above IdP for the `admin` user.
 The id of this association(which is equal to `2e053351-0d69-476e-81df-04a9cfdfb50e` in the provided postman samples) is used for some API calls.
 This id can be retrieved by making a GET request to the `/me/federated-association`(or `/{user-id}/federated-association`) API.